 5. Hot Your Pot – Translation: preheat the teapot by using some of the almost boiling water from the kettle.
 This ensures that when the correct water temperature hits your tea leaves your room temperature tea pot isn’t going to absorb the heat and ruin the tea.
 Pour in a small amount of hot water and swirl it around for 15 seconds and then discard water.

 6. Don’t over boil the water – .
 This will get rid of the much needed oxygen that is in the just boiled water which.
-Best bet – buy my new favourite tea making toy – the Cuisinart Kettle.
-The Cuisinart people gave me a kettle to try, I was suspicious, because seriously, how hard is it to boil water?
-Harder than I thought – this toy is genius – it has temperature gauge for each type of tea that you may choose to drink plus a time brewing button to match the type of tea you’re drinking.
-I’m sure both of my maternal tea connoisseurs, Gran and Great Aunt Nell, must have channeled their tea smarts to the Cuisinart people, it’s got Tea smarts written all over it.
+Best bet – buy my new favourite tea making toy – the Breville Tea Pot.
+This toy is genius – it has temperature gauge for each type of tea that you may choose to drink plus a time brewing button to match the type of tea you’re drinking.

 8. Steep – All teas have a range of steeping for optimum flavour.
 Black teas need a steeping time of 3-5 minutes.
 BUT – my Gran and Great Aunt were into strong tea and they brewed their tea for up to 7 seven minutes.